-- Skills required to carry out functional tasks to manage a household are addressed by the team and focused on by the occupational therapist.
-These tasks include laundry, kitchen safety, cooking, money management, shopping, etc. - Recommendations for environmental modifications are provided by the therapists and care coordinators and the patient is to meet expected outcomes with the discharge environment in mind.
+Skills required to carry out functional tasks to manage a household are addressed by the team and focused on by the occupational therapist.
+These tasks include laundry, kitchen

+Recommendations for environmental modifications are provided by the therapists and care coordinators and the patient is to meet expected outcomes with the discharge environment in mind.
 Assistance is provided to plan and coordinate the necessary modifications to ensure a safe and accessible discharge environment.